tasmota/decode-config/README.md

 * uses a human readable and editable [JSON](http://www.json.org/)-format for backup/restore
 * can restore previously backed up and modified JSON-format files
 * is able to process any subsets of configuration data
-* can convert data from older Tasmota versions (from version v5.10.0) to a newer one and vice versa
+* can convert data from older Tasmota versions (starting with early v5.10.0) to a newer and current one and vice versa
-* is able to create Tasmota compatible command list for the most available commands
+* is able to create Tasmota command list for the most available configuration data related commands

 Comparing backup files created by **decode-config** and [.dmp](#dmp-format) files created by Tasmota "*Backup Configuration*" / "*Restore Configuration*":